-The School of Education, Health and Human Performance offers two graduate degrees and two non-degree certification/certificate program options:
+The School of Education, Health and Human Performance offers two graduate degrees and two non-degree certification program options:

 - The Master of Arts in Teaching (MAT) degree is designed for college graduates with a Bachelors degree in liberal arts, fine arts, or professional fields to attain initial teacher licensure in a secondary or comprehensive content field.